vidishsirdesai/projects/README.md

 1. Network connections with unusually high or low traffic volumes from source to destination are more likely to be anomalous.
 2. Network connections with unusually high or low traffic volumes from destination to source are more likely to be anomalous.

-####  Network connections with unusually high or low traffic volumes from source to destination are more likely to be anomalous.
+#### Scenario 1: Network connections with unusually high or low traffic volumes from source to destination are more likely to be anomalous.
-- Null hypothesis (H0): There is no significant difference in the network traffic volume from source to destination of normal connection and attack connection.
+- Null hypothesis (H0): There is no significant difference in the network traffic volume from source to destination of normal connection and attack an connection.
-- Alternate hypothesis (H1): There is a significant difference in the network traffic volume from source to destination of normal connection and attack connection.
+- Alternate hypothesis (H1): There is a significant difference in the network traffic volume from source to destination of normal connection and an attack connection.
 - Test used: Independent Samples T-Test
 - Significance level ($\alpha$) = 0.05
 - Test result:
 ```
 Ttest_indResult(statistic=-2.101656020563486, pvalue=0.03558539933331456)
 ```
 - Observation: The p-value is lesser than $\alpha$.
-There is a significant difference in the network traffic volume from source to destination of normal connection and attack connection.
+There is a significant difference in the network traffic volume from source to destination of normal connection and an attack connection.
 - Conclusion: Alternate hypothesis (H1) is true.

-####  Network connections with unusually high or low traffic volumes from destination to source are more likely to be anomalous.
+#### Scenario 2: Network connections with unusually high or low traffic volumes from destination to source are more likely to be anomalous.
-- Null hypothesis (H0): There is no significant difference in the network traffic volume from destination to source of normal connection and attack connection.
+- Null hypothesis (H0): There is no significant difference in the network traffic volume from destination to source of normal connection and an attack connection.
-- Alternate hypothesis (H1): There is a significant difference in the network traffic volume from destination to source of normal connection and attack connection.
+- Alternate hypothesis (H1): There is a significant difference in the network traffic volume from destination to source of normal connection and an attack connection.
 - Test used: Independent Samples T-Test
 - Significance level ($\alpha$) = 0.05
 - Test result:
 ```
 Ttest_indResult(statistic=-1.4614241258205836, pvalue=0.14390157812640425)
 ```
 - Observation: The p-value is greater than $\alpha$.
-This suggests that there is no significant difference in the likelihood of network anomalies among network connections with different traffic volumes from destination to source.
+There is no significant difference in the network traffic volume from destination to source of normal connection and an attack connection.
 - Conclusion: Null hypothesis (H0) is true.

 ### Hypothesis 2: Certain protocols are more frequently associated with network anomalies.